davidangel/DayOne-JSON-to-MD/readme.md

 ----------

 **Note**: Video files that use `.mov` are not currently embeddable in Obsidian, but Obsidian will open the default video player when these links are clicked.
+I wonder if this code could be extended to use `ffmpeg` to convert those videos... :-)